What is a credit card instalment plan?

 - Automatic payments.
 Most cards offer automatic repayments similar to direct debits.
 Depending on the credit card, you could choose to have the minimum amount, the total owed or a dollar amount of your choosing automatically deducted from your nominated bank account.

 - Balance transfers.
-If you already owe a lot on your credit card and are worried about interest costs, another option is to transfer the balance to a card that offers a promotional 0% interest rate during the introductory period.
+If you already owe a lot on your credit card and are worried about interest costs, another option is to get a balance transfer credit card that offers a promotional 0% interest rate during the introductory period.
 Just remember that you’ll have to budget for repayments yourself, rather than relying on an instalment plan or the minimum repayment amount.
 Otherwise, a higher rate will apply to the balance at the end of the introductory period.

 Getting a credit card that offers instalment plans gives you another way to structure your repayments and manage your budget.
 Just remember to consider the requirements of the instalment plan carefully before you apply and weigh up other repayment options so that you can find one that suits your needs.